-Our experts have verified that this scope targets up to 1,500 yards.
-It has full multi-layer coated lenses and an adjustable objective lens.
+Our experts have verified that this top-performing scope targets up to 1,500 yards.
+It has fullly multi-layer coated lenses and an adjustable objective lens.

 Also, its reticle is positioned in the first focal plane for faster range estimation and holdover correction.
 The objective lens of the Monstrum Tactical G3 6-24×50 is ultra-wide measuring up to 50 mm.
-The construction material of the main tube is 6061 Aircraft Grade Aluminum.
+Even the construction material of the main tube is top-notch – 6061 Aircraft Grade Aluminum.

 Low Light Scope Buyer’s Guide